-Bryndís Snæbjörnsdóttir (PhD) is Professor and MA programme director at the Iceland Academy of the Arts
+Bryndís Snæbjörnsdóttir (PhD) is Professor and MA programme director at the Iceland University of the Arts

-Mark Wilson (PhD) is Professor in Fine Art and Course leader in MA Contemporary Fine Art at the University of Cumbria, Institute of the Arts, UK
+Mark Wilson (PhD) is Professor in Fine Art at the University of Cumbria, Institute of the Arts, UK

-Snæbjörnsdóttir Wilson are 2015-20 Polar Lab Artists-in-Residence with the Anchorage Museum, Alaska, USA, leading to the forthcoming solo exhibition
+Snæbjörnsdóttir Wilson are 2015-22 Polar Lab Artists-in-Residence with the Anchorage Museum, Alaska, USA, leading to the forthcoming solo exhibition in April 2022